ilikejames/fakehost/packages/signalr/fake-signalr/README.md

 A fake version of the Signalr protocol.

-- can be run as a service, or bundled within a web browser.
+- can be run as a localhost service, or bundled within a web browser.
 - used for testing client side ui code deeply against a known (fake) backend
 - contract tests to ensure the fake matches the remote
+- supports JSON and message pack wire protocols

 Best place to look is the at the [test fake service](https://github.com/ilikejames/fakehost/tree/master/packages/signalr/signalr-test-fake-svc/src)

 ## See also